aredctc/lightweight-browser-load-tester/README.md

 # Lightweight Browser Load Tester

+> **Built with Kiro**: This project was developed using [Kiro](https://kiro.ai), an AI-powered IDE that enhances developer productivity through intelligent code assistance and vibe coding approach.

+> **Development Status**: This project is still in active development.
+Some features might not be thoroughly tested yet, and we greatly appreciate community support and feedback to help improve the tool.

 A lightweight load testing tool that uses real browsers to test streaming applications, specifically focusing on DRM license acquisition.
 Built with open source technologies for resource-efficient testing of streaming platforms.

 ## Features

 - **Real Browser Testing**: Uses Playwright with Chromium for authentic user behavior simulation
 - **DRM Support**: Built-in support for Widevine, PlayReady, and FairPlay DRM systems
+- **Advanced Request Filtering**: Block non-streaming requests to save compute power with fine-grained control
 - **Resource Efficient**: Optimized for minimal memory and CPU usage per browser instance
-- **Parameter Injection**: Dynamic modification of API requests during page interactions
+- **Parameter Injection**: Dynamic modification of API requests with advanced randomization support
 - **Comprehensive Monitoring**: Real-time metrics collection and detailed reporting
 - **Export Integration**: Prometheus and OpenTelemetry metrics export support
 - **Open Source**: Built entirely with open source components and permissive licenses